Architecture for the Way People Actually Live on the Water

 Lake House Design Styles

 Waterfront homes shouldn’t fight their setting.
 Brickmoon works with the landscape and the water — not against them.
-The firm doesn’t have a default lake house aesthetic.
 The right architecture responds to the specific site, the specific lake, and the specific way a family lives on the water.

 Site Analysis and Regulatory Review